On banks of the River Jordan, an interfaith haven is planned

 Why We Wrote This

-Jordan’s Hashemite royal family, custodians of the site where many believe Jesus was baptized, hope the planned complex will be more than just a center for Christian pilgrims, but a showcase for Jordanian interfaith harmony.
+Jordan’s Hashemite royal family, custodians of the site where many believe Jesus was baptized, hope a planned complex will be more than just a center for Christian pilgrims, but a showcase for Jordanian interfaith harmony.

 Church leaders hope it will serve as an anchor for Christians from across the region.